How to become customer-centric: Strategies, tips, and examples

-Customer centricity can change your business for the better.
-Learn what it means to be customer centric and how it can help your company keep loyal customers.
+Customer-centricity can change your business for the better.
+Learn what it means to be customer-centric and how it helps you keep loyal customers.

 Published February 13, 2020

 Last updated May 17, 2022

 After a four-hour flight delay, you arrive at your hotel at 2 a.m.
 You wearily check in, lug your bags up the stairs to the top floor, swipe your key card, and…nothing.
 The door won’t unlock.